netgroup-polito/verigraph/README_gRPC.rst

 to modify the PATH environment variable because is necessary to address the python folder, used for verification phase.

-Remember to read the `README.rtf`_ and to follow the instructions in order to deploy the Verigraph service.
+Remember to read the `README.rst`_ and to follow the instructions in order to deploy the Verigraph service.

 In the latest version of Maven there is the possibility that the